 And if you like science, one thing you'll find is that Greenwich has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.90% of the workforce.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.59% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Greenwich is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Greenwich are among the most well-educated in the nation: 42.61% of adults in Greenwich have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of Greenwich are among the most well-educated in the nation: 47.66% of adults in Greenwich have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

-The per capita income in Greenwich in 2022 was $40,466, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $161,864 for a family of four.
+The per capita income in Greenwich in 2022 was $43,561, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $174,244 for a family of four.

 The people who call Greenwich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenwich residents report their race to be White.
-Important ancestries of people in Greenwich include German, Irish, English, Italian, and Scandinavian.
+Important ancestries of people in Greenwich include German, Irish, English, Polish, and Scandinavian.

 The most common language spoken in Greenwich is English.
 Other important languages spoken here include Polish and Italian.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Did you know that the neighborhood has more Ukrainian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.6% of this neighborhood's residents have Ukrainian ancestry.
+In fact, 2.1% of this neighborhood's residents have Ukrainian ancestry.

 is also pretty special linguistically.
 Significantly, 13.8% of its residents five years old and above primarily speak Italian at home.
 While this may seem like a small percentage, it is higher than 99.0% of the neighborhoods in America.